guettli/programming-guidelines/README.rst

 * If the implementation is hard to explain, it's a bad idea.
 * If the implementation is easy to explain, it may be a good idea.
 * Namespaces are one honking great idea -- let's do more of those!

+In the year 2001 I knew these programming languages: Basic, Pascal, Assembler, C, C++, Prolog, Visual Basic, Java, JavaScript, tcl/tk, Perl.

+I was unhappy with all of them and looked for a new language.
+I narrowed down the languages I was interested in and there were two choices left.
+One was ruby, the other was python.
+I choose Python.
+It looked simpler, like executable pseudo-code.
+Since 2001 I use it nearly every work-day.
+I like it, and up to now no other language attracts me.

+I am not married with Pyhon.
+I am willing to change.
+But the next language needs to be better.
+Up to now I see no alternative.

+JavaScript has the big benefit, that it can be executed in the browser.
+But I don't like it.
+Why I don't like it?
+I don't know.
+Sometimes feelings are more important than facts.

 CRD